 She's the ditzy, caring waitress at the local cafe, who often life-coaches Alexis without knowing it.
 Kiara has both the lost gaze and the wattage-smiles to give this character the exact amount of depth and ditz it needs.

 Bob is the owner of a garage, and also a member of the town council.
-He’s quite lonely since his wife left him, but always hopeful she’ll return.
-He’s a bumbling idiot too, something Gajraj Rao has played quite well in his films.
+He's quite lonely since his wife left him, but always hopeful she'll return.
+There's an inherent innocence and simplicity in him that Gajraj Rao is perfect for.